Ozzy Osbourne Postponed 2019 Tour Due To Injury From Tripping Over A Shoe After Peeing

-The Osbourne family are no strangers to embarrassing situations as witnessed by their memorable reality TV show, The Osbournes.
+The Osbourne family is no stranger to embarrassing situations as witnessed by their memorable reality TV show, The Osbournes.
 However, that apparently extends to moments both private and public, courtesy of Ozzy’s son Jack, reports Consequence of Sound.

-Jack appeared on SiriusXM earlier in the week where he revealed the iconic rock singer injured himself after he “tripped over a shoe getting into bed after peeing.”
+Jack appeared on SiriusXM earlier in the week where he revealed that iconic rock singer Ozzy Osbourne injured himself after he “tripped over a shoe getting into bed after peeing.”

 Ozzy’s stumble actually re-aggravated neck and shoulder injuries suffered from a 2003 ATV accident and dislodged the metal rods placed in his body as a result.

-The musician was forced to push back all the dates from his tour, which included a summer 2019 North American leg, to 2020.
+The musician was forced to push back all the dates from his tour to 2020, which included a summer 2019 North American leg.

-Sharon, Ozzy’s wife, and manager, guested on an April 8 episode of The Talk to discuss the accident, as well a number of other unfortunate coincidences that have led to the spate of tour postponements, reported Consequence of Sound.
+Sharon, Ozzy’s wife and manager, guested on an April 8 episode of The Talk to discuss the accident, as well a number of other unfortunate coincidences that have led to the spate of tour postponements, reported Consequence of Sound.

 “Ozzy is… Oh, Lord, I don’t know where to begin, and I have to make this quick… He, at the beginning of the year, had a bad flu that went to bronchitis, that went to pneumonia.
 And then when he had the flu, he came out of hospital and he had a bad accident at home.
 He fell.
 And he fell in the middle of the night.”